cms-opendata-workshop/workshop-lesson-docker-preexercises/_episodes/03-testing-docker-for-cms-opendata.md

 {: .output}

 When your Docker container starts up, it puts you in `/home/cmsusr/CMSSW_5_3_32/src`, but your new mounted directory is `/home/cmsusr/cms_open_data_work`.
-The easiest thing to do is to create a soft link to that directory from inside `/home/cmsusr/CMSSW_5_3_32/src` using `ln -s ...` and then do your work in there.
+The easiest thing to do is to create a soft link to that directory from inside `/home/cmsusr/CMSSW_5_3_32/src` using `ln -s ...` as shown below, and then do your work in that directory.
-See exact instructions below.

 > ## Warning!
 > Sometimes the local volume is mounted in the Docker container as the wrong user/group.
 It should be